 A short visit of around six days only meant concentration on the Monterey area, with its birding hotspots of Moss Landing, Elkhorn Slough and Point Pinos and the inland locations of Merced National Wildlife Refuge with the stunning masses of hundreds of Sandhill Cranes and many many thousands of white geese.

 What can be said about birding in Australia other than Albatrosses and more Albatrosses.
 We traveled from North Island to South Island and covered a number of sites seeing much of the wildlife evening if the weather was against us much of the time.
 Mountains, thermal areas, Gandalf, Kiwi's and of course Albatrosses.

-Uganda June 2005 - Gallery requires updating : current images are of small size and low resolution
+Uganda June 2005 - Gallery requires updating : current images are poor resolution

 The only gallery here that covets Africa, so far, despite visiting several times previous.
 As always African is the pinnacle of birding and wildlife watching and Uganda was equal to the task.
 We cruised the swamps looking for the imposing Shoebill, visited the Murchison Falls and safari'd around the Queen Elizabeth National Park.
 Hikes included into the Congo Basin and in search of Gorilla's at Bwidni with Mburo ending with Zebras and Finfoot.

 Included here as this is show case really for the gulls seen whilst on the Galway Coast.
 The trip was triggered by seeing the impressive looking adult Kumliens Gull which was thankfully still present at Nimmo's Pier.